 January 23, 1977

-Elder Marvin J. Ashton presides over splitting the Laie Hawaii Stake, naming Eric B. Shumway as the first president of the new BYU–Hawaii Stake for students.
+Elder Marvin J. Ashton presides over the splitting of the Laie Hawaii Stake, naming Eric B. Shumway as the first president of the new BYU–Hawaii student stake.

 March 19, 1980